 Our guests include Stiv Wilson, Co-Director of @peakplastic and Creator and Producer of the film, The Story of Plastic [https://www.storyofplastic.org/] and Raven Stevens, Board Member of W.A.T.E.R.
 (We Advocate Thorough Environmental Review) [http://cawater.net/]

-The chain of environmental and social impacts is an embedded cost of bottled water, a resource that is supposed to give us life, but now arguably the process to extract, make, ship, store, and dispose seems to take from it.
+The chain of environmental and social impacts is an embedded cost of bottled water in plastic, a resource that is supposed to give us life, but now arguably the process to extract, make, ship, store, and dispose seems to take from it.

 Clean, reliable, and free water should be available to all.
 Companies want us to fear our tap water and sell us “solutions,” increasing our dependency on bottled water by providing something that was once free, but now costs us $2k times more.
 That isn’t a surprise when Pepsi has been quoted saying, “the biggest enemy is tap water.”